agrc/gis.utah.gov/_posts/2022-03-07-python-shorts-unit-testing.md

 One of the guiding principles for writing functions and classes is that they do one thing and one thing only.
 In scholarly circles, this is known as the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) ([Sandi Metz](https://youtu.be/npOGOmkxuio?t=478) has some rules on this that will really push you).

 In practice, its very easy for functions to grow.
-I often start programing with a broad view of how to solve a problem, maybe three or four general steps.
+I often start programming with a broad view of how to solve a problem, maybe three or four general steps.
 Each step becomes its own function.
 Then, each function grows as I figure out how to solve the smaller problems within that step.

 The most useful (and easiest to write) unit tests only test one thing, one solution to a problem, at a time.
 Does that complex logical expression work the way I think it does?
 Does my translation of math to code work the way it should?